theRealCarneiro/BCD-3000-Jack-Controll/README.md

 ## How to configure the commands

-Just create a function in the main file, than link it to the buttons struct in the config.h file
+Just edit the config.h file

 ## How to install